- Minneapolis, Minnesota,

 Mitt Romney’s options, now that his pesky sideshow sidekicks are out of the way, include the opportunity to redefine himself, Etch-a-Sketch style, for general consumption.
 Instead, in the days since th/… Read full post »

-Here’s hoping Sybrina Fulton and Tracy Martin will launch a new petition to calling for the repeal of Stand Your Ground Laws nationwide.
+Sybrina Fulton and Tracy Martin support the repeal of Stand Your Ground Laws nationwide.

-The most absurd moment in the Travyon Martin Stand Your Ground killing came on March 13, when Sanford Police Chief Bill Lee… Read full post »
+The most absurd moment in the Travyon Martin Stand Your Ground killing came on March 13, when Sanford Police Chief Bill Lee stated that he could not arrest George Zimmerman because… Read full post »

 Ki Gulbranson: Man bites hand that feeds him.